calderwoodra/blog/what_is_intelligence/README.md

 about intelligence.
 So everytime I discuss "intelligence" below, I really just mean my subjective perspective, not a definitive objective or measurable one.

-In my opinion, intelligent people have the following qualities:
+## Qualities of intelligent people

 **They're disciplined.** They recognize that mastery of anything requires dedicated and consistent effort, and consciously set aside time on a regular basis to make their goals possible.